zulip/zulip-gci/tasks/2017/translations.md

 ### Task Type D: Improve existing style guides

-* Improve the existing *language* style guide, using the [Chinese](https://zulip.readthedocs.io/en/latest/chinese.html) style guide as your benchmark.
-Make sure your improvement includes:
+* Improve the existing *language* style guide.
+Make sure your improvements include:

   * Putting the initial general rules in the *Notes* section
   * Diving the *Special terms used in Zulip* into *Terms*, *Phrases* and *Other*